The Only Long-Term Travel Packing List You’ll Ever Need!

 You’re close to heading off on a round the world trip and you’ll be away for a long time.
 You don’t know exactly what weather you’ll have so you need to pack for all of the seasons.
 And that’s understandable because when you travel for a long time, chances are you don’t know exactly what conditions you’ll be packing for.
 If you’re a little unsure about how to pack for long-term travel, we’ve got you covered!

 Crystal and Rosy have both been on extended travel for six months or more (actually, Crystal has done this three times now) and we both have loads of super-awesome tips about what to bring on a long-term trip.
 We have now combined our magical packing powers to bring you the ULTIMATE long-term packing list, because one person’s list may not suit another’s!
 Take what you want and leave what you don’t need.
-With this packing list for the long-term, you won’t forget a thing!
+With this packing list for long-term travel, you won’t forget a thing!

-Long-Term Travel Packing List: The Essentials
+Long-Term Travel Essentials

 DON’T FORGET YOUR: